Use this in Arrangement Calculator

 Payback = Total cost / Monthly net benefit

-A £2,000 cold room upgrade reducing waste by £200/month pays for itself in 10 months.
-A £5,000 shop refit increasing weekly takings by £150 has a 33-month payback — worthwhile, but you need confidence in the projection.
+A £2,000 cold room upgrade that cuts waste by £200/month pays for itself in 10 months.
+A £5,000 shop refit that lifts weekly takings by £150 has a 33-month payback.
+Still worth doing, but only if you trust that £150 projection.

 5. What Is the Opportunity Cost?

-Every pound spent on one thing cannot be spent elsewhere.
-Would that £9,000 generate a better return on marketing, cold storage, or hiring?
-The question is not just “is this worth the money?” but “is this the best use of this money right now?”
+Every pound you spend on one thing is a pound you can't spend on another.
+Would that £9,000 do more on marketing, on cold storage, or on hiring?
+The question isn't only "is this worth the money?"
+It is "is this the best use of this money right now?"

 Worked Example: Adding a Delivery Van